kkinnear/zprint/doc/reference.md

 as then all of the files produced by the uberjar and graalVM binaries would always contain ANSI escapse sequences!

+#### :modify-sexpr-by-type

+Clojure can operate on Java classe like `java.util.ArrayList` and there are even classes that are a native to clojure that have no syntax for creating them or printing them, such as `clojure.lang.PersistentQueue`.

+When encountering some of these classes at the REPL, zprint will typically return the `toString` value of these classes, which in many cases is useful in that it gives you the value of the class.
+However, if the class has even a bit of real data in it, the string can be very long and rarely makes working with it at the REPL clear and easy.

+The `:modify-sexpr-by-type` capability allows you to specify two things when a particular class is encountered while formatting a structure at the REPL.
+These two things appear in a vector.
+The  first element of this vctor is a function which will accept the object and return a replacement object to be used when it is formatted.
+The second element of the vector is an options map to be used whenever this type is encountered.

+Some examples:
+particularly useful

 ### Syntax coloring